palexdev/VirtualizedFX/README.md

 <h3 align="center">VirtualTable</h3>
 VirtualTable is the basic implementation of a virtualized Table offered by VirtualizedFX.
-This is the idea control to display tabular data.
+This is the ideal control to display tabular data.
 Even though the basics are the same as VirtualFlow, the table's structure and mechanism is actually more complex.

 - Just like for VirtualFlow, Cells are just dumb objects.
 The cell system is the same but the API